Yo-larbs/Bioinformatics_Gtex/README.md

 # GTEX analysis
 ## Overview

 This repository contains a compact, fully reproducible computational analysis of GTEx gene-expression data.
-The project demonstrates an end-to-end dry-lab workflow — from data acquisition and preprocessing through exploratory data analysis, dimensionality reduction (PCA), differential expression testing and basic enrichment — with an emphasis on clarity, reproducibility and interpretability.
+The project demonstrates a workflow from data acquisition and preprocessing through exploratory data analysis, dimensionality reduction (PCA), differential expression testing

 ### What this repo delivers
 - A cleaned, documented Jupyter notebook that runs the full analysis top → bottom.
-- Reproducible scripts to download data and generate a standalone HTML report.
 - Visual summaries (PCA, volcano plot, heatmap) and downloadable result tables for reuse.
 - created 3 layer neural network to classify tissue type, 99% accurate